tsatsujnr139/btc-alphavantage-api/README.md

 ### Get Up and running

 Once the prerequisites are met, The following steps can be used to get the application up and running.
-All commands are run from the root directory of the project
+All commands are run from the root directory of the project.
+A `.env` file houses the environment variables for the project but is not committed for security purposes.
+A `sample.env` file is included to show the required environment variables.

 1. Build the docker image using